Mental Health Counseling (Adv. Cert.)

 What can you do?

-Mental health counselors are trained in the principles of positive psychology, counseling, psychotherapy and prevention.
+Mental health counselors are trained in the principles of counseling, psychotherapy and prevention.
 Practitioners are dedicated to the optimal functioning of individuals, families and organizations.
 Licensed mental health counselors may practice individually but typically as part of a professional team.
 The LMHC establishes and implements treatment plans to address the patients’ needs.
 Not only may they work in a private practice, but also they may practice with other licensed professionals in a setting authorized to provide services.

 Mental health counselors use assessment instruments, treatment planning and case management and prevention, discharge and aftercare services.
 After the identification and evaluation of the mental health problems the mental health counselors effectively employ methods to treat individual conditions.
 This might include depression, eating disorders, personality disorders, dementia, adjustment disorders, or substance abuse.
 Also, counselors assist patients in the development of skills and strategies to address a variety of issues.
 These might include parenting, career skills, family communication and functioning.